Pasadena Location Opening in January

 Thinking about LASIK and still have questions?
 Dr. Maloney had the pleasure of sitting down with Marissa, creator of the popular blog, The Editorialist LA, to deep dive everything you might be wondering before having LASIK.
 Check out this great read!

 I’ve always regarded this website as a city guide for ALL things Los Angeles, and while it usually veers towards food, fashion, beauty, events, and the like, occasionally it takes me to places I never thought I’d go.
-Recently, one of those places was the Maloney-Shamie Vision Institute on Wilshire, where I received a consultation for LASIK surgery, which might not seem like a crazy thing to do.
+Recently, one of those places was the Maloney-Shamie-Hura Vision Institute on Wilshire, where I received a consultation for LASIK surgery, which might not seem like a crazy thing to do.
 Except that I have, well, 20/20 vision.
 But even though I’m not personally a candidate for LASIK (yet), I’ve always been surrounded by the vision-impaired; my parents, my sister, my boyfriend, and many of my close friends all wear glasses or contacts on a day-to-day basis.
 From their frequent eye doctor appointments to finding the right glasses (which are always expensive), ordering contacts, and dealing with the potential risks of wearing contacts day-in and day-out for years, I’ve sat idly by, witnessing them struggle with their vision problems.
 Plenty of them have considered getting LASIK, and I’ve always wondered what held them back.
 So in partnership with the American Refractive Surgery Council, I decided to do a bit of research on their behalf, learning more about this common procedure and the best place to get it done in Los Angeles.

-On my recent visit to the Maloney-Shamie Vision Institute, I had the distinct pleasure of sitting down with Dr. Robert Maloney himself, a legend in the field and veteran eye surgeon who’s performed surgery on over 60,000 (!!!) patients.
+On my recent visit to the Maloney-Shamie-Hura Vision Institute, I had the distinct pleasure of sitting down with Dr. Robert Maloney himself, a legend in the field and veteran eye surgeon who’s performed surgery on over 60,000 (!!!) patients.
 The institute is one of the leading ophthalmology clinics in the city, and they’ve treated countless celebrities, including performing vision screenings on the Dodgers during Spring Training.
 He thoughtfully explained the whole process to me, from consultation to recovery and everything in between, and I even got to witness a live surgery (which wasn’t nearly as gross as you’d think).
 His calm demeanor is incredibly reassuring, and I appreciate how much time he spent answering all of my many questions.
 So, if you have vision problems and have considered getting LASIK Surgery done, what do you need to know?

 1. There are Advantages to Getting it When You’re Young